 PHYSICAL THERAPIST ASSISTANT (PTA) CLUB: This club is open to students enrolled in the Physical Therapist Assistant Program.
-It sponsors fund-raising drives and social/community activities.
+It sponsors fund-raising drives and social/community activities and serves to provide networking opportunities.
+Students will learn about career opportunities in this exciting and burgeoning field.